h4rvey-g/Note-Blog/content/USMLE/Reproductive/Hydatidiform mole.md

 ---
 # Etiology
+>[!tip]
+>The terms "partial" and "complete" refer to the <span style="background:rgba(240, 200, 0, 0.2)">extent of abnormal tissue growth and the presence or absence of fetal tissue</span>.
+In a complete mole, no normal tissue is present, whereas in a partial mole, there may be some but it’s still non-viable.
 ## Complete mole
 - Fertilization of an <span style="background:rgba(240, 200, 0, 0.2)">empty egg that does not carry any chromosomes</span> by a single sperm
 - The (physiological) haploid chromosome set contributed by the sperm is <span style="background:rgba(240, 200, 0, 0.2)">subsequently duplicated</span>.